API-driven Banking Models

 Another use case is the creation of personalized financial products.
 APIs enable banks to gather data from various sources, such as customer spending habits and credit scores, to tailor financial products to individual needs.
 This can lead to more accurate risk assessment and better loan terms for customers.

-See also Core Principles of Banking as a Service (BaaS) Operations
+See also Banking as a Service (BaaS) as a Disruptive Business Model

 API-driven banking models can also improve the customer onboarding process.
 By integrating identity verification services through APIs, banks can streamline and automate the account opening process, reducing paperwork and enhancing security.